nf-core/rangeland/docs/output.md

 The resulting trend files can be consulted to view trends for individual tiles.
 They are saved as symlinks because of their large size.

+If the `return_tss` parameter was set to `true`, the pipeline will also output files with the `TSS` ending.
+These files contain the time series stack(TSS) for the given tile and index or band.
+Here, for each date of acquisition, an image is available that contains the values for that date.

 ### Visualization

 <details markdown="1">